ann-tick/pick-and-go/README.md

 # pick-and-go
-This is a module for a point of sale(POS) system.
-It allows user to access online cafeteria cashier to select food from menu list, place pre-order, schedule an order pickup time and track order status.
+This is a module for a point of sale(POS) system which allows user to access online cafeteria cashier for selecting food from menu list, pre-ordering, scheduling an order pickup time and tracking order status.